amasandy/Checkout-Experience-iOS/README.md

     // Handle the success here
 }
 ```
-In case of error sent back to your application, the SDK has closed for the current `ppid`.
+In case of error sent back to your application, the SDK has closed for the current `PPID`.
 Depending on the error type and the payment status explained below, you will either have to check the status by a server to server call or you can restart the SDK using the same `PPID` in case of cancelled payment.

 Types: